-Starting on April 1st, the BOS Intern Team will be hosting the What Helps Me Art Campaign for youth in Marin – we’re inviting you to tell your story of emotions and mental health through art.
+In recognition of the importance of mental health and May Mental Health Month, the Board of Supervisors Intern Team is hosting the What Helps Me Art Campaign for youth in Marin — we’re inviting you to tell your story of emotions and mental health through art.
 You can create a drawing, painting, poem, dance, sculpture, music, video, or any other art form that helps you express your message and feelings.
-Pick one (or more) of the following prompts to inspire your art.

 - What helps me with ___ (ex: anxiety, stress, anger, etc.)

 - What gives me ___ (ex: joy, strength, hope, inspiration, etc.)